frederic-perez/AmE-dictionary/data/dictionary.md

 __let down (one’) hair__ _idiom_ :dart: To cease acting formally or conservatively; to let go of one’s inhibitions or reservations. _Come on, Jim, this is a party!
 Let down your hair and go a little wild!_
 __let down (one’s) guard__ _idiom_ To become less guarded or vigilant; to stop being cautious about potential trouble or danger.
 __let down__ _phr v_ :two: To disappoint someone by failing to do what they expect you to do.
+__let it slip__ _idiom_ To accidentally or inadvertently reveal a given secret or important piece of information.
 __let me tell you__ _idiom_ Used to emphasize a statement.
 __let on__ _phr v_
 __let somebody down__ _idiom_ To disappoint someone.